cfx-gspos/Conflux.net.SDK/README.md

 * Transaction, RLP and message signing, verification and recovery of accounts.
 * Libraries for standard contracts Token, [ENS](https://ens.domains/) and [Uport](https://www.uport.me/)
 * Integrated TestRPC testing to simplify TDD and BDD (Specflow) development.
-* Key storage using Web3 storage standard, compatible with Geth and Parity.
+* Key storage using Web3 storage standard, compatible with Gcfx and Parity.
 * Simplified account life cycle for both managed by third party client (personal) or stand alone (signed transactions).
 * Low level Interception of RPC calls.
 * Code generation of smart contracts services.

 ## Quick installation

-Nethereum provides two types of packages.
+Nconflux provides two types of packages.
 Standalone packages targeting Netstandard 1.1, net451 and where possible net351 to support Unity3d.
-There is also a Nethereum.Portable library which combines all the packages into a single portable library.
+There is also a Nconflux.Portable library which combines all the packages into a single portable library.
 As netstandard evolves and is more widely supported, the portable library might be eventually deprecated.

 To install the latest version: